 Steven Beschloss is an award-winning writer, editor, journalist, filmmaker and content strategist.
-He is a Professor of Practice with a joint appointment from the Collge of Global Futures, the College of Liberal Arts and Sciences, and the Walter Cronkite School of Journalism and Mass Communication, a Senior Director for Narrative Development with media relations and the ASU President’s Office, and Director of the Narrative Storytelling Initiative across the university.
-Beschloss also leads the Narratives focus of the Global Futures Laboratory and is a Senior Sustainability Scholar.
+He is a Professor of Practice with a joint appointment from the Collge of Global Futures, the College of Liberal Arts and Sciences, and the Walter Cronkite School of Journalism and Mass Communication.
+He is the Founding Director of the Narrative Storytelling Initiative across the university, leads the Narratives focus of the Julie Ann Wrigley Global Futures Laboratory, and is a Senior Sustainability Scholar.

 In addition to authoring two recent books ("Adrift: Charting Our Course Back to a Great Nation" with co-author William Harris and "The Gunman and His Mother: Lee Harvey Oswald, Marguerite Oswald, and The Making of an Assassin"), Beschloss has served as a managing director of a Los Angeles-based media relations firm, executive managing editor of a Phoenix-based custom publisher, and co-director of a Finland-based film and TV company.
 His fiction and non-fiction film work (from Finland, France, Russia and the U.S.) has been translated into more than a dozen languages and seen and sold in nearly two dozen countries.